 Long-term Debt.
 Subject to regulatory approval, the Company periodically issues long-term debt to fund its investments in utility plant and other assets.
 To the extent possible, the Company finances qualifying capital projects under SRF loan programs in New Jersey and Delaware.
 These government programs provide financing at interest rates that are typically below rates available in the broader financial markets.
 A portion of the borrowings under the New Jersey SRF is interest-free.
 Under the New Jersey SRF program, borrowers first enter into a construction loan agreement with the New Jersey Infrastructure Bank (NJIB) at a below market interest rate.
 The interest rate on the Company's current construction loan borrowings is zero percent (0%).
-When construction on the qualifying project is substantially complete, NJIB will coordinate the conversion of the construction loan into a long-term securitized loan with a portion of the principal balance having a stated interest rate of zero percent (0%) and a portion of the principal balance at a market interest rate at the time of closing using the credit rating of the State of New Jersey.
+When construction loan into a long-term securitized loan with a portion of the principal balance having a stated interest rate of zero percent (0%) and a portion of the principal balance at a market interest rate at the time of closing using the credit rating of the State of New Jersey.
 The current term of the long-term loans offered through the NJIB is up to thirty years.